serimmmmm/openmusichistory/purcell_dido_aeneas.md

 ## Instrument Used During This Period

 <img src="./A_photograph_of_a_lute,_a_stringed_musical_instrum.jpg" alt="portrait" stylr="width:69%;" />[^2]

+**The Lute** is a plucked string instrument popular in the Middle Ages and Renaissance, known for its rounded back and gentle tone.
+It was widely used in early European music for both solo performance and accompaniment.

 [^2]:Credit: An image of Lute created by ChatGPT 4o, Jun 7, 2025, 11:12:39 PM, with the prompt "Create an image of Lute used during the period of Henry Purcell."